 Born and raised in Silver Spring, Maryland, O’Neill returned to the area and began to paint portraits, baby furniture, murals—“whatever it took,” she recalls, to make a living as an artist.
 Meeting people in their homes led to requests for work on different projects; she learned to make lighting fixtures and lay tile.
 “My portfolio of services and abilities grew, and what I wanted to make kept growing until taking over an entire space became an option.”

-Four years ago, O’Neill co-founded Swatchroom with architect Warren Weixler.
-The company has expanded to 14 full-time employees including architects and designers with backgrounds in interiors, graphics, carpentry, sculpture, digital fabrication and branding.
+Four years ago, O’Neill co-founded Switchroom with architect Warren Weixler.
+The company has expanded to 14 full-time employees including architects and designers with backgrounds in interiors, graphics, carpentry, sculpture, digital fabrication, and branding.

 Now 39, O’Neill is eager to pass on her hard-won knowledge to others.
 “If anybody has to be a starving artist, it’s unnecessary,” says the entrepreneur, who with her brilliant blue eyes, flowing blonde hair and direct manner projects self-assurance.